geshan/geshan.github.com/posts/2025-03-26-amazon-ecs-tutorial.md

 <img class="center" src="/images/amazon-ecs-tutorial/20ecs-service-create-button.jpg" loading="lazy" title="AWS console showing ECS service create form with the Create button at the end" alt="AWS console showing ECS service create form with the Create button at the end">

-It will take some time for the service to come up, you can click on the Service name `hello-world-service`:
+It will take some time for the service to come up, you can click on the service name `hello-world-service`:

 <img class="center" src="/images/amazon-ecs-tutorial/21ecs-service-creating.jpg" loading="lazy" title="AWS console showing ECS service created and service showing up in the Services tab" alt="AWS console showing ECS service created and service showing up in the Services tab">